sandeepsinghmails/DoxygenApp/README.md

 This Application provides a Fast and Easy Interface To Generate Source Code Documentation using Doxygen.

-With the Minimum Input from the User (only 3 parametrs), it can easily Generate the Doxygen Documentation (with Call Graphs).
+With the Minimum Input from the User (only 3 parameters), it can easily Generate the Doxygen Documentation (with Call Graphs).

 **How To Compile DoxygenApp**